nikodunk/roomsolar/content/blog/ecoflow-delta-1800W-2400Wh-Review-2020/index.md

 * Festivals

-Thanks for reading, and feel free to reach out if you have any comments!
+Thanks for reading, and feel free to reach out if you have any comments.
+We are considering adding something this powerful to our [line-up](/), so let us know if you would be interested.